 Students receive a Pre-test before each operation to determine which math facts they know and which ones they are still learning.
 Plan about 15-20 minutes for your students to complete the Pre-Test.
 Once a student begins the Pre-Test, they must finish it during the same student session or restart the Pre-Test on their next login.

 The Pre-Test isn't graded, but Educators can see Pre-Test results by checking the Student Progress Report.
-If a student receives an Imagine Math Facts Pre-test score that doesn't seem appropriate for their skill level, School Administrators and Educators can reassign the Pre-Test to the student so they can retake it.
+If a student receives an Imagine Math Facts Pre-test score that doesn't seem appropriate for their skill level, you can reassign the Pre-Test to the student so they can retake it.

 |Instruction||Students encounter various challenges in Imagine Math Facts that help them build fluency in their selected operation.|